Environmental and health impacts of your smartphone.

-Furthermore, the transportation of parts for an assembly, as well as the transportation of the final product uses fossil fuels. iPhones, for example, are shipped by air, which is one of the most expensive form of transportation and one that is extremely environmentally taxing as well.
-And even though companies producing smartphones have made some attempt to use recycled materials in its packaging, as well as have implemented some refurbishing programs for disposing portion of “old” devices, smartphone’s short life-cycle is counterproductive to all the energy it takes to produce.
-Plus, consider the amount of energy needed to charge your smartphone on a daily basis.
+Furthermore, the transportation of parts for an assembly, as well as the transportation of the final product naturally uses tons of fossil fuels. iPhones, for example, are shipped by air, which is one of the most expensive form of transportation — and one that is extremely environmentally taxing.
+Companies producing smartphones have made some attempt to use recycled materials in its packaging, as well as have implemented some refurbishing programs for disposing portion of “old” devices.
+However, smartphone’s short life-cycle is counterproductive to all the energy it takes to produce.
+And that is not taking into consideration the constant demand for energy needed to charge your smartphone daily.

-And, there is more!
-You can actually develop the smartphone addiction.
+Besides, there is more!
+You can actually develop an addiction to your smartphone.

-After analyzing quantitative data from multiple studies conducted in different countries, I can affirm that smartphones are not just hazardous to the environment, but also for our health.
+After analyzing quantitative data from multiple studies conducted in different countries, the common consensus shows that smartphones are not just hazardous to the environment, but also to our health.

-The excessive usage of a smartphone will have a negative impact on your sleep.
-Furthermore, 30% of smartphone users will indulge in a more unhealthy lifestyle, such as eating more fast food and exercising less, whereas 25% of smartphone users will experience an adverse affect on their academic achievement.
-Other findings suggest that smartphone addiction has a negative influence on craniocervical posture and mobility, impaired proprioception, as well as impaired ability to recognize the right posture.
+First, the excessive usage of a smartphone has a negative impact on your sleep.
+Second, 1 in 3 smartphone users indulges in a more unhealthy lifestyle, such as eating more fast food and exercising less.
+Furthermore among college population, 1 in 4 smartphone users experiences an adverse affect on their academic achievement.
+Other findings suggest that smartphone addiction has a negative influence on the posture, mobility, moreover, it impairs proprioception, as well as decreases one’s ability to recognize the right posture.

-To conclude, smartphones are not the epitome of the sustainably produced item, nor smartphones are sustaining our health per say.
+To conclude, smartphones are not the epitome of the sustainably produced item, nor smartphones are sustaining our health per see.
 Therefore, when the next iPhone model appears on the market, please challenge yourself to extend the lifetime of your current phone.
-Meanwhile, To conclude, smartphones are not the epitome of the sustainably produced item, nor smartphones are sustaining our health per say.
-Therefore, when the next iPhone model appears on the market, please challenge yourself to extend the lifetime of your current phone.
-Meanwhile, if you find yourself checking your phone first thing in the morning, or you find yourself throughout the day just touching and tapping the screen (two symptoms of smartphone addiction), please increase your real social interaction and frequency of exercising.
+Meanwhile, if you find yourself checking your phone first thing in the morning, or you find yourself throughout the day just touching and tapping the screen (and these are actual two symptoms of smartphone addiction!), please increase your real social interaction and frequency of exercising.